-It’s important for Nexers to participate in all of our company-wide rituals like the weekly all-hands, visiting customers, offsites, planning sessions, Allbirds, etc.
+It’s important for Nexers to participate in all of our company-wide rituals like the monthly all-hands, visiting customers, offsites, planning sessions, shoe awards, etc.

 Our company was built upon certain beliefs about the market, the world, and how we want to shape it.
 These are a few important ones we share:

 - Incumbents are entrenched in a business model that does not want data interoperability, but healthcare data should be freely interoperable.

 - Free exchange of data will enable more innovation.
 Through faster innovation, most problems in healthcare can be solved.

 - We are a tech company and not a healthcare company.

 - In the next decade, there will be an Amazon or Microsoft of healthcare.
 NexHealth will be it.